+No surprise this documentary made the cut for the best fashion documentaries of all time.
 This stunning documentary examines the life, career, and legacy of Alexander McQueen.
 McQueen explores the designer's beginnings as a tailor and the launch of his eponymous line all the way up to his untimely death, all told through interviews with his closest friends, family, archival footage, and beautiful visuals.

 Dior and I

 Year: 2015 Director: Frédéric Tcheng Rotten Tomatoes: 83 percent

 Dior and I is a gripping behind-the-scenes look at Raf Simons' first haute couture collection for Dior.
 The documentary not only applauds Simons' artistic vision but is something of a love letter to all the seamstresses who help make his dream a reality.